Takako Shimazu: Biography

 Upon her marriage, the Princess relinquished her membership in the Imperial Family and adopted her husband's surname, in accordance with the 1947 Imperial Household Law.
-Described by Western media sources at the time as a "commoner bank clerk," the groom was actually a grandson of the last daimyō of Satsuma Domain, Shimazu Tadayoshi, and thus a maternal first cousin to Empress Kōjun, making the bride and groom first cousins once removed.
+Described by Western media sources at the time as a "commoner bank clerk," the groom was actually a grandson of the last daimyō of Satsuma Domain, Shimazu Tadayoshi, and thus a maternal first cousin to Empress Nagako, making the bride and groom first cousins once removed.
 Takako and her husband had one son, Yoshihisa Shimazu, who was born on 5 April 1962.

 In 1963, three years after her marriage, she narrowly escaped from an attempted kidnapping.
 Due to extensive media coverage, the location of the couple's home was common knowledge, as was her $500,000 marriage dowry (in Japan, the bride is given a sum of money for her marriage).
 A member of the criminal group tipped off the police before the kidnapping could occur.

-Hisanaga Shimazu pursued a thirty-year career with JEXIM, including postings to Washington D.C. in the United States and Sydney, Australia accompanied by his wife.
-He became a member of the Board of Directors of the Sony Corporation upon his retirement from the bank in 1987, served as executive director of the Sony Foundation for Science Education from 1994 to 2001, and is currently research director of the Yamashina Institute for Ornithology.
+Hisanaga Shimazu pursued a thirty-year career with JEXIM, including postings to Washington, D.C. in the United States and Sydney, Australia accompanied by Takako who mostly functioned as a housewife during their stays abroad.
+He became a member of the board of directors of the Sony Corporation upon his retirement from the bank in 1987, served as executive director of the Sony Foundation for Science Education from 1994 to 2001, and is currently research director of the Yamashina Institute for Ornithology.

-The former Princess has made numerous appearances on Japanese television as a commentator on world events, and is also on the Board of Directors of the Prince Hotels chain.
+The former princess has made numerous appearances on Japanese television as a commentator on world events and as a guest on radio disk jockey programs.
+In 1970 she began working as a consultant in the Seibu Pisa store in the Prince Hotels and later served on the board of directors of the Prince Hotels chain.
+She is the first member of the Japanese imperial family to hold a commercial job.